georgexyz19/georgexyz.com/content/posts/copy-ssh-keys.md

 It does not work.
 I googled and found a [Q&A](https://askubuntu.com/questions/4830/easiest-way-to-copy-ssh-keys-to-another-machine) on askubuntu.com.
-There are many answers to the question but only an answer by Victor Timoftil is related to what I am looking for.
+There are many answers to the question but only the answer by Victor Timoftil is related to what I am looking for.
 The simple answer is that,

 >    Move `~/.ssh` to the new machine and run `ssh-add`.
 DONE!